VegiS/testing-microservices/README.md

 The solution that we propose with this document is to do `contract based black box testing`.

-A contract based black box test (CBBBT or C3B Test [KEB Test]) is a construct that combines consumer driven contract testing with black box testing.
-What you are doing is basically creating requirements for certain features on the consumer side and then documenting these in contracts.
-These contracts are then used as input for your own blackbox tests as well as as contract for the producing side.
+A contract based black box test (CBBBT or C3B Test [speak KEB Test]) is a construct that combines [consumer driven contract testing](http://martinfowler.com/articles/consumerDrivenContracts.html) with black box testing.
+What we are proposing is to create requirements for certain features on the consumer side and then documenting these in contracts.
+These contracts are then used as input for the blackbox tests of the consumer as well as as contract for the producing side.

 Lets consider example 1 again.
 ![simple A-B setup](doc/setupAB.png)